wyattS-95/WyattShabe/README.md

 Technologies used: List of languages, frameworks, and tools utilized.
 Link to the project folder or relevant files.

-### Project Name 3: Brief description of the project and its significance. (ml project)
+### Project Name 3: Brief description of the project and its significance. (react native project)

 Technologies used: List of languages, frameworks, and tools utilized.
 Link to the project folder or relevant files.